framps/raspberryTools/README.md

 7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames sorted by IP.
 A config file can be used to add an additional descriptions for the hostname

+8. [findSensors.sh](#findsensorssh) - Scan the local net for ESP sensors and print the IPs, macs and hostnames sorted by IP.
+A config file can be used to add an additional descriptions for the hostname

-8. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab
+9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

-9. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs or PARTUUIDs used on the device partitions.
+10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs or PARTUUIDs used on the device partitions.
 Option -u will synchronize the files.
 Useful when an image was cloned to another device and fails during boot.

-10. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry
+11. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry

-11. [raspiHandleKernels.sh](https://github.com/framps/raspberryTools/blob/master/raspiHandleKernels.sh) - Delete and reinstall unused kernels in a bookworm image to speed up apt upgrade processing
+12. [raspiHandleKernels.sh](https://github.com/framps/raspberryTools/blob/master/raspiHandleKernels.sh) - Delete and reinstall unused kernels in a bookworm image to speed up apt upgrade processing

-12. [findSensors.sh](#findSensors.sh) - Scan the local net for ESP sensors and print the IPs, macs and hostnames sorted by IP.
-A config file can be used to add an additional descriptions for the hostname

 ## findRaspis.sh